IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/index.md

 ## How to become a sponsor

 In order to become an eligible sponsor with your GitHub account, visit @polakowo, and complete a sponsorship of __$25 a month or more__.

-You can use your individual or organization GitHub account for sponsoring.
+You can cancel your sponsorship anytime.[^2]

-__Important__: If you're sponsoring @polakowo through a GitHub organization, please send a short email to olegpolakow@gmail.com with the name of your organization and the GitHub account of the individual that should be added as a collaborator.[^2]

 [^2]:
-    It's currently not possible to grant access to each member of an organization, as GitHub only allows for adding users.
-Thus, after sponsoring, please email me at olegpolakow@gmail.com, stating which account should become a collaborator of the PRO repository.
-    To ensure that access is not tied to a particular individual GitHub account, create a bot account (i.e. a GitHub account that is not tied to a specific individual), and use this account for the sponsoring.
-After being added to the list of collaborators, the bot account can create a private fork of the private GitHub repository, and grant access to all members of the organizations.

-You can cancel your sponsorship anytime.[^3]

-[^3]:
     If you cancel your sponsorship, GitHub schedules a cancellation request which will become effective at the end of the billing cycle.
-This means that even though you cancel your sponsorship, you will keep your access to the PRO repository as long as your cancellation isn't effective.
+This means that even though you cancel your sponsorship, you will keep your access to the vectorbt PRO repository as long as your cancellation isn't effective.
     All charges are processed by GitHub through Stripe.
 As we don't receive any information regarding your payment, and GitHub doesn't offer refunds, sponsorships are non-refundable.